Washington gets 8 sacks, rallies for 27-17 win over Eagles

-LANDOVER, Md.
-(AP) -- The Washington Football Team played like a group of guys determined to make a name for themselves.
+LANDOVER, Md. — The Washington Football Team played like a group of guys determined to make a name for themselves.

 Peyton Barber ran for two touchdowns and Dwayne Haskins rallied Washington from a 17-point deficit to beat the Philadelphia Eagles 27-17 Sunday in coach Ron Rivera’s debut.